Tanny99bpp/GUESS-THE-NUMBER/README.md

-Note: You can have only 5 chances.
+Note: You have only 5 chances.